wintvelt/mb-bankmutations/README.md

     ```json
     [
         {
-            "filename": "[something].json", // the name used to save the file
+            "filename": "[something].json", // full name of file sent, with path
-            "last_modified": "[date]",
             "last_sent": "20190802", // will be null if never sent
             "send_result_ok": true, // if Moneybird response was OK
             "id": "123456" // moneybird id of the financial statement (to link to)